eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 The Join Token is a **bearer token**, and its security model rests on the secure delivery of the token.
 If the token is intercepted or leaked, an attacker can use it to enroll a rogue workload.

-ECA's identity bootstrap procedure offers a fundamentally more secure alternative by replacing this "possession of a secret" model with one based on verifiable proof of the workload's identity.
-Using measurable properties of the software instance itself (like its image digest), ECA generates a cryptographic proof that is bound to the workload, drastically reducing the risk of impersonation.
+ECA's identity bootstrap procedure offers a fundamentally more secure alternative by replacing this "possession of a secret" model with one based on verifiable proof of the compute instance's identity.
+Using measurable properties of the software instance itself (like its image digest), ECA generates a cryptographic proof that is bound to the compute instance, drastically reducing the risk of impersonation.

 In this pattern, ECA precedes or augments SPIRE node admission.
 An Attester would perform an ECA bootstrap procedure to obtain an AR.
 This AR is then provided as input to a custom SPIRE node-attestor plugin.
 The plugin validates the AR and extracts claims from it (e.g., `eca_uuid`, EUID, IHB) to use as SPIRE selectors for registration policy.
 Once the node is admitted, SPIRE issues SVIDs as usual.